-Here, preparation of geometry is referred to as development of a CAD model.
+The preparation of geometry is referred to as development of a CAD model.
 Most often, CAD models can be obtained through online platforms like GrabCAD.
 The considered CAD model needs to be a good representative of the reality.
-It is important to have caution as many of the models obtained from such forums have engravings.
-The original authors most often engrave their name on the CAD model, and the presence of such engravings can cause issues with automatic mesh generators, which leads to extremely small or distorted meshes and subsequently errors in the solution.
+It is important to be cautious, as many of the models obtained from such forums have engravings.
+The original authors often engrave their name on the CAD model, and the presence of such engravings can cause issues with automatic mesh generators, which leads to extremely small or distorted meshes and subsequently errors in the solution.

-Pre-processing involves several important issues starting from meshing.
-SimScale offers automatic mesh generators including the possibility for mesh refinements in layers or at regions around possible singularities.
+Pre-processing involves several important issues, which start from meshing.
+SimScale offers automatic mesh generators, including the possibility for mesh refinements in layers or at regions around possible singularities.

-In addition, in choosing a mesh, pre-processing also involves choosing the appropriate boundary conditions, material properties, and constraints.
+In addition, pre-processing also involves choosing the appropriate boundary conditions, material properties, and constraints when selecting a mesh.

-The PDE governing the physics has been converted to an integral form and further on into a matrix form.
+The PDE governing the physics has been converted to an integral form and later was converted into a matrix form.
 The matrix contribution of each element is calculated and assembled into a global system of equations.
-This global equation is eventually sent to a solver where the solver solves for nodal displacements and reactions.
-While in linear problems, the solver solves for the displacements and reactions in one step, the nonlinear problems need several iterations to solve for the same.
+This global equation is eventually sent to a solver, which takes the equation for nodal displacements and reactions.
+While in linear problems, the solver solves for the displacements and reactions in one step, while the nonlinear problems need several iterations to solve for the same.

-Once the nodal displacements have been solved, this is the time to actually calculate the stresses that are shown for plotting.
+Once the nodal displacements have been solved, it is time to calculate the stresses that are shown for plotting.
 A flag is generally used to inform the routine that the solution process is complete and stresses are being calculated for plotting.

-Fig. 03 illustrates for a simple case of a four-noded quadrilateral element with 2×2 quadrature scheme.
-Irrespective of the type of element and integration scheme used, the overall procedure remains the same.
-The displacements are known at the nodal points.
+Fig. 03 illustrates a simple case of a four-noded quadrilateral element with 2×2 quadrature scheme.
+Irrespective of the type of element and integration scheme used, the overall procedure remains the same and the displacements are known at the nodal points.
 Using the interpolation (or ansatz or shape) functions, the displacements are first calculated at the integration points.

-Following this, the kinematic quantities like strains and deformation gradients are calculated at the Gauss point.
-Further on, using these kinematical quantities and material properties, the stress is calculated at the Gauss point.
-Further on, using the interpolation function for that element, this stress is projected to the nodes.
+Following this, the kinematic quantities, like strains and deformation gradients, are calculated at the Gauss point.
+Then, using these kinematical quantities and material properties, the stress is calculated at the Gauss point.
+Following this, using the interpolation function for that element, this stress is projected to the nodes.

-Here, caution needs to be demonstrated.
-Most often, especially in fracture problems, displacement plots are discussed rather than stresses.
-Due to the above averaging, though stresses might appear smooth, there might be significant jumps and the mesh might not be good enough to obtain stress convergence!
-Hence, though averaging is a nice tool for colorful pictures, switching off averaging could demonstrate if the mesh leads to reasonable results.
+Caution needs to be demonstrated, as frequently—especially in fracture problems—displacement plots are discussed rather than stresses.
+However, due to the above averaging, stresses might appear smooth, there might be significant jumps, and the mesh might not be good enough to obtain stress convergence.
+While averaging is a nice tool for colorful pictures, switching off averaging could demonstrate whether the mesh leads to reasonable results.

 Conclusion: Calculating Stress and Strain